-He’ll feel proud of helping and be more likely to eat something he has helped to make.
+They’ll feel proud of helping and be more likely to eat something they’ve helped to make.

-If you have a fussy eater who doesn’t like trying new food, here are some tips that might help:
+If you have a child who doesn’t like trying new food, these tips might help:

-- Make food attractive.
-Offer your child a variety of different colours, shapes and sizes and let your child choose what he eats from the plate.
+- Make food attractive and fun.
+Offer your child a variety of different colours, shapes and sizes, and let your child choose what they eat from the plate.

-- Offer different foods from each of the five healthy food groups.
-For example, if your child doesn’t like cheese, he might enjoy yoghurt instead.
+- Offer different foods from each of the 5 food groups.
+For example, if your child doesn’t like cheese, they might enjoy yoghurt instead.

 - Try not to let your child fill up on drinks or ‘sometimes’ foods before introducing new foods.
-She’s more likely to try food if she’s hungry and doesn’t have the option of something else to eat.
+They’re more likely to try food if they’re hungry and don’t have the option of something else to eat.